7 Benefits Of One to One Tutoring: What Parents Should Know (Apart From That It Works!)

 Online one-to-one child tutoring

 Online one to one tutoring can be done in a variety of ways.
-Most often it’s through call software like Skype but the more sophisticated tutoring organisations will use a bespoke classroom with specific tools and lesson slides such as this example from Third Space Learning.
+Most often it’s through call software like Skype but the more sophisticated tutoring organisations will use a bespoke classroom with specific tools and lesson slides such as this example from our online maths tuition.

-What are the benefits of getting one-to-one tutoring for your child?
+What are the benefits of one-to-one tutoring for your child?

 Experiences vary between parents (and companies), but we’ve put together a list of some of the main benefits of one-to-one tutoring over other choices.

 These benefits apply to in-person and online tutoring.
-Read more about the benefits of online tutoring alone here.
-So here’s why we think one-to-one tuition is the answer
+Read more about the online tutoring here.

 Benefit 1.
 Your child receives individual attention from a one-to-one tutor